 For each year of LGPS membership built up before 1 April 2008 you receive a pension based on 1/80th of your final pay.
 You will also receive an automatic lump sum.
-Please read the section If you Joined the LGPS before 1 April 2014 for more information.
+Please read the section If you joined the LGPS before 1 April 2014 for more information.

-If you were a member of the LGPS before 1 April 2012 and were nearing retirement at that time you will have additional protection to ensure that the value of the pension you could have built up in the main section of the scheme after 31 March 2014 is at least as good as the amount of pension you could have built up if you had continued to build up pension at the rate of 1/60th of your final pay for each year of membership.
-Please read the section If you Joined the LGPS before 1 April 2014 for more information.
+If you were paying into the LGPS on 31 March 2012 and were within 10 years of age 65 on 1 April 2012, you may have additional protection to ensure that the value of the pension you build up in the main section of the Scheme after 31 March 2014 is at least as good as the amount of pension you could have built up if you had continued to build up pension at the rate of 1/60th of your final pay for each year of membership.
+Please read the section If you joined the LGPS before 1 April 2014 for more information.

-What options do I have on when I draw my benefits from the scheme?
+What options do I have when I take my benefits from the Scheme?